 Parties can serve as great opportunities for you to meet others in a fun environment.
 By the same token, parties can be stressful, especially if you don’t know many people there, you don’t have much experience meeting strangers or past party experiences helped you form a negative perception of them.
-To help you, here are some ways to mentally prepare for attending a party.
+To help you, this is our guide on how to mingle.

 Once you have mentally prepared yourself to attend, the focus goes to when you should arrive.